 Our LOOCREW at least once a week each become our very own Dunny Man.
 This to some in itself could be seen as a Bushtucker Trial.
 Through the 1940S the Dunny Man was a very common site on the suburban streets of Australia.
 Hard to imagine that only 60 years ago Australian toilet facilities were outdoor, bug ridden shed facilities.
 Not like the luxury range of loos that you see today!

 Sadly, we cannot provide our lovely loos to the jungle.
-But we can ensure that rather than a Dunny you have lovely luxury loos and showers across Hampshire and Surrey
+But we can ensure that rather than a Dunny you have lovely luxury loos across Hampshire and Surrey

-Contact the LOO ANGELS on 0845 123 2901 for me info or click HERE to send an enquiry.
+Contact the LOO ANGELS on 01420 588 355 for more info or click HERE to send an enquiry.